Simple Hacks For OCD & Anxiety

 7. Move your body

-More specifically, do some yoga!
-If you aren’t up to doing yoga, try some positive & upbeat workouts on YouTube.
+If you aren’t sure what to do, try some positive & upbeat workouts on YouTube.

-A few years ago i took a beginners yoga class at a local gym and i really enjoyed it.
+A few years ago I took a beginners yoga class at a local gym and I really enjoyed it.
+I’ve been told since then that spiritually you have to be careful with yoga.
+So i honestly havent been doing it as much anymore.

 There are so many free resources out there just by doing a quick google search.

-You can find videos, written tutorials, and all kinds of blog posts written by other people who have documented what has worked for them.
-My most favorite yoga stretches that i use just about every single day are:
+You can find videos, written tutorials, and all kinds of blog posts written by other people who have shared what works for them.

 Do any of these things help you when you are feeling overwhelmed with OCD?